hengruo/QANet-pytorch/README.md

 # QANet-pytorch

+## NOTICE
+This repo is under re-implementation.
+Due to frequent modification, this code may not run normally.

 ## Introduction

 An implementation of [QANet](https://arxiv.org/pdf/1804.09541.pdf) with PyTorch.

 Now it can reach EM/F1 = 70.5/77.2 after 20 epoches for about 20 hours on one 1080Ti card.

-This repo is under re-implementation.

 ## Usage